tomek-he-him/make-bench/readme.md

 -------------

 The folder `cut-sheets/` includes all CAD files used for the fabrication of the prototype at Cohabitat MAKE 2013.
 It was milled from 18mm plywood and 18mm MFP boards (see filenames) using a 6mm cutter.

-All files used to generate those are also available.
-Please open an issue if you need them.